If you have any comments or questions you can contact us by: Phone: 1-(701)-578-5717 email: email@example.com

 Q: If I know someone interested in being a shooter for the caMP, are they allowed to participate?

 A: We send out a request for shooters wishing to participate in the afternoon drills and 3 on 3 sessions, etc. The shooters are accepted on a case by case basis.
 You can make a request at any time by emailing us at firstname.lastname@example.org

 Q: Can a student book private lessons or consulting during the hockey season?

 A: Email or call us with requests, our staff are qualified to perform consulting and private lessons at our training facilities and during practice and private ice sessions.
 We have a number of 3 day clinics that run during the hockey season at Christmas Break and Spring Break, etc.

 Q: What happens if I am injured during the camp and cannot continue, can I receive a refund?

 A: There will be no refunds once the camp is underway.
-We may issue a credit toward future program at our discretion.
+We WILL CERTAINLY issue a credit toward A future program at our discretion.